Eduard van Beinum

-Eduard Alexander van Beinum ([ˈeːdyʋɑrt fɑm ˈbɛinəm]; 3 September 1900 – 13 April 1959, Amsterdam) was a Dutch conductor.
+Eduard Alexander van Beinum ([ˈeːdyʋɑrt fɑm ˈbɛinəm]; 3 September 1900 – 13 April 1959) was a Dutch conductor.

 Biography

 Van Beinum was born in Arnhem, Netherlands, where he received his first violin and piano lessons at an early age.
 He joined the Arnhem Orchestra as a violinist in 1918.
 His grandfather was conductor of a military band.
 His father played the double bass in the local symphony orchestra, the Arnhemse Orkest (later Het Gelders Orkest).
 His brother Co van Beinum was a violinist, and the two brothers performed as a violin-piano duo in concerts.

-As a student at the Amsterdam Conservatoire, he gained conducting experience with several concerts by amateur ensembles in Schiedam and Zutphen.
+As a student at the Amsterdam Conservatoire, van Beinum gained conducting experience with several concerts by amateur ensembles in Schiedam and Zutphen.
 He also conducted concerts by the choir of the church of St. Nicholas in Amsterdam.
+He took his first conducting post with the Zutphensche Orkest Vereeniging and Toonkunstkoor in Zutphen in 1925.
+From 1927 to 1931, van Beinum was the conductor of the Haarlem Orchestral Society.